 I begin all new cases with a comprehensive evaluation that leads to an individually-tailored treatment plan.
 During this initial evaluation and with client permission, I am willing to consult with prior therapists, psychiatrists, school personnel, and others who can provide valuable background or ongoing consultation.
 In addition, I will thoroughly review any prior psychological testing reports so that insights gained from that testing can be efficiently and accurately applied to the therapy process.

-Below are my primary areas of expertise.
-Please call or email me to discuss your specific needs:
+Below are my areas of expertise.
+Please contact me to discuss your specific needs:

 - Mood Disorders, such as Depression, Bipolar Disorder, Adjustment Disorders, & Seasonal Disorder